-You can request a Home Report for nearly all properties on espc.com or our app.
+You can request a Home Report for nearly all properties on espc.com.
 A Home Report is a document required by law for most properties for sale in Scotland and contains three items: a Single Survey, Property Questionnaire and an Energy Report.